 Hello friends, I hope you all doing great.
 In today’s tutorial, we will have a look at What is Rapid Prototyping?
 We will also discuss different techniques used in rapid prototyping, Rapid Prototyping Software, Examples, Advantages etc. Have you ever witnessed the manufacturing process of new launches in large-scale and renowned industries?
 From rough draft to the final approval a lot of steps are involved to launch something new into a competitive market where a single flaw or defect can wipe you and your product off from the market.
 Rapid prototyping is one of those steps and techniques which helps mitigate that risk and is implied worldwide in many industries and businesses.
 Before we start our discussion on Rapid Prototyping, let’s first discuss;

-What is a Prototype?
-And why we use a prototype?
+What is a Prototype? & why do we use a prototype?

 A prototype can be defined as;

 “The three-dimensional model or imitation of an object or a project that provides the real-time information and visualization regarding its functionality, design and the fact that how much better or worse the product or project would turn out in reality after completion”

 We can say that prototyping serves the following purpose

 - We make prototypes to decide in the favor of a product or against it.

 - It can help us rectify flaws even before the production starts on a large scale, to avoid any future losses.